About

 How we rate

 We track silicone separately from plastic, because the plastic-free community genuinely splits on whether a silicone gasket counts.
-Every product lands in one of four tiers:
+Every product lands in one of five tiers, best to worst:

 Plastic-free No plastic and no silicone anywhere in the product.